 The Rotary Foundation (TRF) may modify the terms and conditions of the grant at any time.
-Updates can be found on www.rotary.org/grants or requested from Rotary grants staff.
+Updates can be found on rotary.org or requested at futurevision@rotary.org.
 Terms and conditions for packaged grants may be found on the website.